When is Supermarket Sweep on TV? Who’s hosting? What’s different about the new series?

 What can we expect from the reboot?

-As mentioned previously, some elements of the painfully 90s show are being brought kicking and screaming into the 21st century – with Clark-Neal hinting at a dreaded self-checkout section.
+Fans can expect 20 x60 minute episodes featuring some elements of the 90s show which have been brought kicking and screaming into the 21st Century – with Clark-Neal hinting at a dreaded self-checkout section.

 “There may be a self-checkout, but don’t worry, we’ll still have checkout assistants.
 You can’t have Supermarket Sweep without checkout assistants,” he told RadioTimes.com.